edbennett/dataaid-gettingstarted/_episodes/04-environments.md

 Once our environment is created, we have a variety of ways we can install packages into it.

+Since this is an entirely fresh environment, it won't have any of the packages that you have installed elsewhere&mdash;for example on your own machine, or in other environments on SUNBIRD.
+So if we want to use any packages outside of the standard library, we will need to install them.

 In all cases,
 we will first need to activate this environment.